 Some key signs to practice

-An informal quick video to highlight some of the keywords we are going through in our series.
+Here is a short informal video to highlight some of the keywords we are going through in our series.

-In the main video, we are using Key Word Signing, with the key signs in Auslan.
-Auslan is the language of the Deaf Community, it has its own unique linguistic structure.
+All our videos use Key Word Signing, with the key signs in Auslan.
+Australian Auslan is the language of our Deaf Community that has its own unique linguistic structure.

 What is the difference between Key Word Signing and Auslan?